 Are you looking for a vegan dish that is both healthy and delicious?
 Then look no further than this Vegan Southwest Salad with Cilantro Jalapeño Cashew Dressing!
-The salad is made with fresh romaine lettuce, black beans, bell peppers, grape tomatoes, radishes, red onion, and avocado.
-It is dressed with a creamy cashew dressing that has a kick of heat from the jalapeño peppers.
+The salad is made with fresh romaine lettuce, black beans, bell peppers, grape tomatoes, radishes, red onion, and avocado, dressed with a creamy cashew dressing with a kick of heat from the jalapeño peppers.

 Disclosure: I received the cookbook Vegan Yack Attack's Plant-Based Meal Prep for review from Fair Winds Press.
-All reviews and opinions expressed in this post are my personal view.
+All reviews and opinions expressed in this post are my personal views.

 Jump to:

-After the holidays, I looked forward to getting back on track with planning and eating healthy meals like this Southwest Quinoa Salad.
+After the holidays, I looked forward to getting back on track with planning and eating healthy meals like this Southwest Quinoa Salad and Roasted Beet and Kale Salad.
 I was thrilled to receive a free copy of Vegan Yack Attack's Plant-Based Meal Prep for review.

 About Plant-Based Meal Prep